Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: PRELIMINARIES AND PROBLEM DEFINITIONS

 \textbf{\textit{Goal:}} Design a model Meta-GraphSHS to discover SHS nodes across diverse networks effectively by learning generalized knowledge from diverse training graphs $G_{train}$.
-The generalized knowledge (parameters) is fine-tuned using labelled nodes from $G_{test}$ in order to obtain updated parameters that can be used to discover SHSs in $G_{test}$.\\
+The generalized knowledge (parameters) is fine-tuned using labeled nodes from $G_{test}$ in order to obtain updated parameters that can be used to discover SHSs in $G_{test}$. \end{problem}

 We address the above-discussed two problems by transforming them into learning problems and proposing two message-passing GNN-based models.
 Once the models are trained, the inductive setting of the models enables them to discover SHS nodes.
 The identified $k$ SHSs are the nodes with the highest SHS score (BC) in the network.